-By inverting $[C_M]^{-1}$, the charge on each sphere is determined at any instance of time.
+The potentials φ_1 and φ_2 are the potentials of the 2 vehicles, while q_1 is the charge on the spherical vehicle 1, while q_a , q_b and q_c are the charges of the spheres representing the cylinder.
+By inverting $[C_M]^{-1}$, the charge on each sphere is determined at any time.
 The charge redistribution and interaction with the space environment is assumed to be orders of magnitude faster than the spacecraft motion.
-As an example, with charge control the response time is on the order of milliseconds in GEO.^{30,31} The total electrostatic force and torque through the center of the cylinder are then given by the summations
+As an example, with charge control the response time is on the order of milliseconds in GEO [32, 33].
+The total electrostatic force and torque about the center of the cylinder are then given by the summations